 I was doing artistic and acrobatic before I started rhythmic, but I was just way too flexible to do artistic.
 I had to do all these flips and I just wasn’t necessarily the right build for that, but I did do acrobatic and artistic before rhythmic.

-For those wanting to get into rhythmic gymnastics, how do they start?
+For those wanting to get into rhythmic gymnastics, how do you recommend they start?

 I would always say start by working hard and giving yourself that mindset of, if I want to achieve something in this I’ve just got to put my head down and work.
 It’s not all about the competitions and the flash, it’s about what you do in the gym every day, every hour, every minute.

-What’s the response been like to your videos?
+What has the response been like so far to your videos and channel?

 It’s been really good, I think people have really liked them.
 I’m travelling quite a lot with competitions and I’m training 24/7, a lot of my friends don’t really know what I’m up to a lot of the time, so it’s a really good way to let them know and they can have a little peek into what I do on a day-to-day basis.